The supply of residential accommodation in a dwelling is exempt from GST.

 A problem gambling levy is also payable on gaming machine profits.
 The problem gambling levy is calculated at 1.08% of all gaming machine profits plus GST.
 You may claim back the GST on problem gambling levy.

-People on the invoice basis account for GST in full in the period any payment is made or invoice received in.
+People on the invoice basis claim GST in full in the period any payment is made or invoice received.

-People on the payments basis account for GST when a payment is made in a period for the goods.
+People on the payments basis claim GST in the return when a payment is made.

 Grants and subsidies from the Crown or public authorities are considered to include GST if the recipient is registered for GST.
-Include the full grant or subsidy in Box 5 of your return.
+Include the full grant or subsidy in the 'Total sales and income' section of your return.

 Exceptions

-If you receive a grant or subsidy from a government department, you do not normally need to issue a tax invoice.
-However, if you receive a grant or subsidy, such as a research grant from another registered person, you will probably be asked for a tax invoice.
+If you get a grant or subsidy from a government department, you do not normally need to provide taxable supply information.
+However, if you get a grant or subsidy, such as a research grant from another registered person, you will probably be asked to provide taxable supply information.

-If you pay a grant or subsidy in exchange for taxable supplies, you may request an invoice and claim a GST credit as usual.
+If you pay a grant or subsidy in exchange for taxable supplies, you may ask for taxable supply information and claim a GST credit as usual.

 George employs 10 staff.
 He receives a wage subsidy of $200 per week for 8 weeks.
 The GST content would be $208.69.